 As we get closer to own our listing date, we’ve noticed some additional issues that we actually caused ourselves!
 For instance, when we were applying the varnish to the stair treads, our cat ran through the finish in the middle of the night and tracked it all over the dining room.

 The result?
 Dirty-looking cat paw prints that couldn’t be wiped away with a simple floor cleaner.

 Plus, two years of painting and wallpaper projects (the downstairs has been painted and re-painted at least a dozen times) has left a myriad of tiny paint specs and dried-on wallpaper paste.
 An ill-placed planter in the dining room left some surface damage from condensation.
 These floors were looking rough!

-So here’s how I got them back to peak condition, just in time for the Spring real estate market:
+So here’s how to make hardwood floors shine like new, just in time for the Spring real estate market:

 Step Two: Making your way towards the walls, use your scraper to apply moderate pressure to the flooring.
 Do not push too hard.
 Start gently and if you need to rework sections, you can go back with more pressure.
 Apply enough pressure to flick the speckles of paint but take care not to gouge your floors or create additional damage.

 You will likely notice your scraper will be covered in dust and dirt.
 This is good!
 You’re removing surface gunk buildup that your mop and vacuum can’t remove!
 Just wipe your scraper with a dry towel between each swipe.